Premiiitn/weather_app/README.md

-Memory updated
-Here's how the README files could look for both the Weather App and the AI Voice Assistant App:

 Weather App
 The Weather App is a modern, intuitive application developed using Flutter and Dart, designed to provide users with real-time weather updates and forecasts.
 The app is built with a focus on user experience, offering a clean interface and reliable data.